pivotal/docs-tap/service-bindings/about.hbs.md

 # Service Bindings for Kubernetes

+Service Bindings is a Kubernetes-wide specification for communicating service secrets to workloads in an automated way.

 Service Bindings for Kubernetes implements the [Service Binding Specification for Kubernetes](https://github.com/k8s-service-bindings/spec).
 Service Bindings for Kubernetes implements the Service Binding Specification for Kubernetes v1.0